 - Women with gestational diabetes are more likely to need to have labour induced early, or have a Caesarean section.

 - Extra glucose in the mother’s bloodstream crosses the placenta, which triggers the baby’s pancreas to make extra insulin.
 This can cause the baby to grow larger than normal (this is called macrosomia), which could result in a more painful birth and possible stress for the baby.

-- Babies who are born early to women with gestational diabetes can experience respiratory distress syndrome, a condition that makes breathing difficult.
+- A baby that is born early to a woman with gestational diabetes can experience respiratory distress syndrome, a condition that makes breathing difficult.
 Babies with this syndrome may need help breathing until their lungs mature and become stronger.

 - Babies of mothers with gestational diabetes often develop hypoglycemia (low blood sugar) right after birth because their own insulin production is so high.
 In rare cases, severe episodes of hypoglycemia can cause the baby to have seizures.

 - Babies of mothers who have had gestational diabetes are at higher risk of developing obesity and type 2 diabetes later in life.

 There’s only so much a woman can do to reduce her risk of gestational diabetes: unfortunately, some women develop it regardless of how healthy their lifestyle is.
 However, there are some things women can do, while planning their pregnancy, to reduce the risk – and avoid the complications of – gestational diabetes.
 These include:

 - Maintaining a healthy weight, or losing excess weight (if needed) before becoming pregnant